lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 For a popdecc message indicating cmp2021(3) in the pvno field of the PKIHeader, the encryption of Rand MUST be transferred in the encryptedRand field in a CMS EnvelopedData structure as defined in {{sect-5.2.2}}.
 The challenge field MUST contain an empty OCTET STRING.

 Note: The challenge field has been deprecated in favor of encryptedRand.
-When using cmp2000(2) in the popdecc message header for backward compatibility, the challenge field MUST contain the encryption (under the public key for which the certification request is being made) of Rand and encryptedRand MUST be omitted.
+When using cmp2000(2) in the popdecc message header for backward compatibility, the challenge field MUST contain the encryption (involving the public key for which the certification request is being made) of Rand and encryptedRand MUST be omitted.
 Using challenge (omitting the optional encryptedRand field) is bit-compatible with [RFC4210].

-Note: That the size of Rand needs to be appropriate for encryption under the public key of the requester.
+Note: That the size of Rand needs to be appropriate for encryption, involving the public key of the requester.
 If, in some environment, names are so long that they cannot fit (e.g., very long DNs), then whatever portion will fit should be used (as long as it includes at least the common name, and as long as the receiver is able to deal meaningfully with the abbreviation).

 ~~~~ asn.1
    POPODecKeyRespContent ::= SEQUENCE OF INTEGER